DavoDC/Resoulve/README.md

 ## Escaping Elusio 9
 This is the GitHub repo for a Slick2D game.

-Please see the Wiki for more information.
+Please see the [Game's Official Wiki](https://github.com/DavoDC/SlickGame/wiki) for more information.

 Gameplay Screenshot:
 ![Alt text](https://github.com/DavoDC/SlickGame/blob/master/Executable/Screenshot.png?raw=true "Gameplay Screenshot")